BCAAs: benefits, dosage, contraindications

 Hepatic encephalopathy ✪✪✪✪✪

 BCAAs are used in hepatic encephalopathy as an energy source to prevent endogenous protein catabolism and reduce ammonia detoxification in the brain by increasing ammonia metabolism in skeletal muscles.
-They are recommended for malnourished patients with chronic hepatic encephalopathy who cannot tolerate protein supplementation.
-The daily intake of BCAAs at a rate of 240 mg/kg (up to 25 grams) in 3 divided doses for a maximum of 3 months seems to improve symptoms, liver function tests, and nitrogen balance in patients with chronic hepatic encephalopathy.
+They are recommended for malnourished patients with chronic hepatic encephalopathy who do not tolerate protein supplementation. rnrnDaily intake of BCAAs at 240 mg/kg (up to 25 grams) in 3 divided doses for up to 3 months appears to improve symptoms, liver function tests and nitrogen balance in patients with chronic hepatic encephalopathy. rnrn

 Posologie